Our vision for change

 Mental Health Foundation

 Feeling inspired?
-Read our case studies below to learn more about these successful alternatives, or click the button below to get ready to have your say before public consultation starts.
+Read our case studies below to learn more about these successful alternatives, or click the button below to have your say on how the Mental Health Act should change before midnight on Friday, 20 December 2024.